1. HOME

 Instructions

-Tell your class to walk authoritatively around the work space naming everything they see as something other than what it is.
-They must point to the object as they declaim its new name.
+Tell your class to walk authoritatively around the workspace naming everything they see as something other than what it is.
+They must point to the object as they state its new name.

-Example: 'A' sees the floor, points while loudly exclaiming 'dog'.
+Example: Mary sees the floor, and points, while loudly saying 'dog'.

 When they get proficient do the exercise with a drum beat to set a walking pace.
 Strike 1-2-3-4 and then pause in which the class names something as something else and then pick up the beat again.